OPED By Gp Cpt TP Srivastava

 It is only a conjecture because if Israel can deliver a massive ordnance penetrator bomb like the GBU-57, Israel will have a qualitative military edge and a threat to Iran’s nuclear facility.

-Efforts are in progress by two members of the House of Representatives in the US to introduce legislation clearing sales of GBU-57 to selected countries, with Israel being the first and possibly the only candidate.
+Two members of the US House of Representatives are attempting to introduce legislation clearing sales of GBU-57 to selected countries, with Israel being the first and possibly the only candidate.
 GBU-57, called Massive Ordnance Penetrator (MOP), was developed in early 2000 and is the most potent bunker-busting weapon.

-USAF also has a new deep penetration weapon called Global Precision Attack Weapon (GPAW) being developed for the future bomber of the USAF, the B-21, and is a few years away from being operational.
+The USAF also has a new deep penetration weapon called the Global Precision Attack Weapon (GPAW), which is being developed for the future bomber of the USAF, the B-21, and is a few years away from being operational.

 GPAW is a product of what the USAF calls the Next Generation Penetrator (NGP).
 NGP is expected to be much smaller in size and weight (one-third of GBU-57) and is likely to be mounted on the F-35.